 DOWNLOAD THE PROCLAMATION

 2021 National Farm Safety and Health Week US Ag Centers Promotional Toolkit

-The U.S. Ag Centers are promoting the 2021 National Farm Safety and Health Week through social media.
-This social media toolkit has been developed to promote U.S. Ag Center safety resources that fit with the daily themes of National Farm Safety and Health Week.
+The U.S. Ag Centers promoted the 2021 National Farm Safety and Health Week through social media.
+This social media toolkit was developed to promote U.S. Ag Center safety resources that fit with the daily themes of National Farm Safety and Health Week.

 - UMASH Farm Safety Check